is the healthcare chaplaincy ministry of the Uniting Church in Australia - Presbytery of Western Victoria

 covers Ballarat Base Hospital and St. John of God Hospital, Ballarat with pastoral visitation

-covers many of Ballarat's Aged Care venues (BHS and privately run) with pastoral visitation and monthly church services
+covers many of Ballarat's Aged Care venues (Grampians Health and privately run) with pastoral visitation and monthly church services

-In 2012, Andrew Shearer-Cox became the new Chaplain Coordinator, and in 2013, the position became full-time, with thanks to funding support from the closure of Uniting Church congreagtions, such as St. Cuthbert's in Ballarat West.
+In 2012, Andrew Shearer-Cox became the new Chaplain Coordinator, and in 2013, the position became full-time, with thanks to funding support from the closure of Uniting Church congregations, such as Ballarat West (St. Cuthbert's), Pleasant Street Uniting Church & Wendouree Uniting Church.
 Since this time, the Chaplaincy ministry has seen the number of volunteers grow, the number of venues covered grow and the variety of ways Chaplaincy seeks to provide pastoral support in the Ballarat community.